 To prepare for sodding, he first rented a tiller to break up the soil and a skid steer to smooth out the surface, pulling out large rocks and roots along the way.

 “I’m not an expert on a skid steer, so I had a few low spots, and I had some sizeable trees with sizeable root systems, so I put down 40 yards of topsoil and spread it,” Jeff explained.
 “I wanted there to be a couple inches of coverage over these low spots and roots.
 I knew from past experience, the sod’s going to die if it doesn’t have something underneath it to maintain the moisture.”

 About the Grass

-After passing the Whitesburg farm on a motorcycle ride, Jeff decided to call NG Turf for the sod.
+After passing NG Turf’s Whitesburg sod farm on a motorcycle ride, Jeff decided to call NG Turf for fresh sod.
 “I got quite the education over the phone from Deida Thompson,” he said.
 “The yard has a lot of tree canopy around it from my backyard and the neighbor’s yard, and different parts of it get different amounts of sunlight.
 We talked about the different kinds of grass available and the pros and cons, and she recommended El Toro Zoysia, mainly because of its shade tolerance.”

 With help from a friend of his daughter, Jeff set about laying eight or nine pallets of sod.
 “My 76-year-old neighbor came from across the road and helped for a couple hours one day,” he smiled.
 Jeff originally planned to leave the backyard for later, but decided to go ahead and finish the whole yard while he still had the tiller and skid steer, so he purchased another eight pallets of Zoysia to finish the job.